nvietsang/nvietsang.github.io/_posts/2023-07-31-Statistical-Ineffective-Fault-Attacks.md

 The attack is summarized to 3 phases as below:

 - Target one byte of the state right before the last MixColumns.
 Inject a fault for each encryption.
-Collects the ciphertexts where the fault is not effective.
+Collect the ciphertexts where the fault is not effective.
 - Use Squared Eulidean Imbalance (SEI) to exploit the non-uniform distribution of the above faulted byte by computing backwards from the ciphertexts and 4-byte hypothesis of the last round key.

 ### Discussion